kosi-libs/Kodein/README.md

 Kodein: Kotlin Dependency Injection
 ===================================

-Kodein is a very simple and yet very useful dependency retrieval container.
-Its feature set is very small, making it very easy to use and configure.
+Kodein is a very simple and yet very useful dependency retrieval container. it is very easy to use and configure.

 Kodein allows you to:

 - Lazily instantiate your dependencies when needed
 - Stop caring about dependency initialization order
-- Easily bind classes or interfaces to their instances or provider
+- Easily bind classes or interfaces to their instance or provider
 - Easily debug your dependency bindings and recursions

 Kodein does *not* allow you to: